johannesugb/johannesugb.github.io/_posts/2021-08-20-the-impact-of-utilizing-multi-core-cpus-on-compile-times.md

 The `-maxcpucount` option turned out to be a success.
 Compile times benefit from this setting in solutions which contain more than one projects.
 Since the benchmarks "ASSIMP" and "Gears-Vk, framework only" only contain a single project, those did not see improvements in compile times.

+The 12-core CPU could not outperform the 4-core CPU in the proportion of their physical core numbers.
+Only in "Sascha Willems' Vulkan Examples", the former managed to be twice as fast as the latter.
+It might well be that there are certain dependencies which do not allow further parallelization, but it is a real-world usage scenario, and it does not appear that the payoff is totally in proportion to the number of cores.

 There is yet another interesting option, namely [`/MP`](https://docs.microsoft.com/en-us/cpp/build/reference/mp-build-with-multiple-processes?view=msvc-160) which can build multiple "compile units" in parallel.
 In a final benchmark, the effect of this option is investigated, the results are presented in _Table 5_.

 {: .center}